Updated: Nov 22, 2021

 Divorce does not need to be confrontational.
 Divorce mediation is one of the most frequently used methods of negotiating a divorce settlement.
-With mediation you can settle terms such as spousal and child support, custody and visitation and separation of assets.
+With mediation, you can settle terms such as spousal and child support, custody and visitation, and separation of assets.

 With divorce mediation, as opposed to meeting with lawyers and a judge, you and your spouse hire a neutral third party to facilitate discussion.
-The mediator does not make decisions, but rather works with both parties to come to terms that everyone can agree with.
+The mediator does not make decisions but rather works with both parties to come to terms that everyone can agree with.
 There are quite a few reasons why mediation is a good way to go.
 The first is that mediation is much less expensive than a court hearing, which is a huge motivator for a lot of people.
 Mediation is also very successful.
 The vast number of people who start with mediation, eventually come to a resolution.

 Mediation is not bound by specific guidelines or formulas.
 When cases appear before a court, support is based on a formula that may not be feasible or make sense in your case.
 With mediation, the resolution is based on the ideas of you and your spouse.

 The main benefit of mediation is that the divorce settlement is not adversarial, but rather collaborative.
 When there are children involved, you and your spouse are still going to be involved in each other’s lives.
 You will have to make decisions about what is best for your kids, you will have school events and sports events.
 There will be milestones your children will hit that will be shared with the whole family.
-These times do not have to be marred by an ugly, confrontational process that caused anger, hate and hurt feelings.
+These times do not have to be marred by an ugly, confrontational process that caused anger, hate, and hurt feelings.
 You do not want to have your children put in the position of deciding which parent to invite to an event because they can’t be in the same room at the same time.

 Divorce mediation does not mean that you are going into the process alone.
 You have to know what you are looking to achieve.
 You have to know on what terms you are willing to compromise and to what extent you are willing to do so.
 You also need to know what points you will not negotiate as much on.
-In order to put all of this together, you must to talk to an attorney that specializes in family law.
-Do not walk into a mediation without reviewing all of the details beforehand.
+In order to put all of this together, you must talk to an attorney that specializes in family law.
+Do not walk into mediation without reviewing all of the details beforehand.

-If you are unprepared, you may also wind up agreeing to terms that are not in your best interest for the sake of just coming to agreement, which you will then regret.
+If you are unprepared, you may also wind up agreeing to terms that are not in your best interest for the sake of just coming to an agreement, which you will then regret.